 Chronic inflammation and infection caused by poorly fitting dentures also increases your risk of oral cancer.
 In fact, a number of studies have identified a link between poorly fitting dentures and oral cancer.

-Poorly fitting dentures cause trauma to the underlying bone which can lead to bone shrinkage.
+Poorly fitting dentures can also cause trauma to the underlying bone, which can lead to bone shrinkage.
 This can become self-perpetuating, as bone shrinkage will cause the dentures to fit loosely, resulting in further shrinking of the bone if left untreated.
 Bone shrinkage can also make it difficult to place dental implants.
 If the shrinkage becomes severe enough, dental bone grafting may be needed.

 No, dentures don’t get you off the hook of seeing your dentist.
-Oral care is still critical because dentures require such special care.
-We have to ensure your dentures don’t fit poorly and are in good shape.
+Regular oral hygiene is still critical because dentures require such special care.
+We have to ensure your dentures don’t fit poorly and are in good shape, but you should also have your dentist do regular x-rays so they can also monitor the structure of your jaw.

 Caring for Dentures